2024 | piano | 9 minutes | 14th September 2024 Melbourne, Australia |

-2023 | solo bass flute | 6 minutes | 20 Apr 2024 Melbourne, Australia
+2023 solo bass flute | 6' | 17 Apr 2024 Maryland, USA and 20 Apr 2024 Melbourne, Australia

 The blood moon for the Druids and ancient Celts was a profound time that encouraged prophetic dreams and heightened intuition.
 It was symbolic of fertile crops, new ideas, helpful insights, and a time rich with potential.
 Ceremonies were conducted during the blood moon to encourage new life, rebirth, and shedding of old habits.

-2023 | harpsichord | 9 minutes | 29 Sep 2023 Tarnowskie Góry, Poland
+2023 | harpsichord | 9' | 29 Sep 2023 Tarnowskie Góry, Poland

 inventions I-III for harpsichord was completed in September 2023, composed for Polish harpsichordist Hanna Balcerzak.
 She gave the premiere performance during the opening concert of the 2nd Festiwal im.
 Elżbiety Chojnackiej, Pałac w Rybnej, Tarnowskie Góry, Poland on 29th September 2023.

 These three inventions were inspired by the inventions of Bach, and also by the wonderful playing of their dedicatee.
+Like the works of Bach, they are equally efective played on the piano.

-2022 | solo flute | 3'15" | Agata Igras
+2022 | solo flute | 3'15" Agata Igras

 kyiv for solo flute was composed in March 2022.